Basque Culinary Center: Faculty of Gastronomic Sciences

 The Faculty of Gastronomic Sciences of the Basque Culinary Center is a part of Mondragon University, which in itself represented a milestone: the inclusion of culinary training in a university setting.
 Prior to the launch of this project, there was no official university-level training in the gastronomy sector on offer in Spain, and the only precedent in Europe was the University of Gastronomic Sciences in Italy.
 After the establishment of the Basque Culinary Center, other universities in Spain, namely the University of Barcelona and the University of Valencia, included official degrees on gastronomy.

-The faculty offers a Degree in Gastronomy and Culinary Arts, postgraduate programmes, and different programmes for professionals and gastronomy enthusiasts.
+The faculty offers a degree in gastronomy and culinary arts, postgraduate programmes, and different programmes for professionals and gastronomy enthusiasts.

 As of 2015, 50% of the faculty's students are international, 25% in the case of the university degree.

-Degree in Gastronomy and Culinary Arts
+Degree in gastronomy and culinary arts

-The Degree in Gastronomy and Culinary Arts is an official four-year university degree, adapted to the European Higher Education Area.
+The degree in gastronomy and culinary arts is an official four-year university degree, adapted to the European Higher Education Area.

-The degree is based on five broad areas of knowledge, with the aim of guaranteeing an up-to-date training for professionals in the sector: Cooking, Service, Management, Science and Culture.
-The Basque Culinary Center’s Gastronomy and Culinary Arts degree programme aims to assure a comprehensive training for professionals in the gastronomic sector so that, in the future, they are able to work in areas like the kitchen and the dining room, but also in industry, research or business management.
+The degree is based on five broad areas of knowledge, with the aim of guaranteeing an up-to-date training for professionals in the sector: cooking, service, management, science and culture.
+The Basque Culinary Center's gastronomy and culinary arts degree programme aims to assure a comprehensive training for professionals in the gastronomic sector so that, in the future, they are able to work in areas like the kitchen and the dining room, but also in industry, research or business management.
 Right from the first year, students combine theory and practice in the kitchen, dining room and management areas.

 The first promotion of 59 students graduated in July 2015.

 Postgraduate programmes

-In addition to the Degree in Gastronomy and Culinary Arts, the Faculty of Gastronomic Sciences at the Basque Culinary Center also offers postgraduate programmes which differentiate between kitchen specialists and those from other sectors who aim to specialise in the field of gastronomy.
+In addition to the degree in gastronomy and culinary arts, the Faculty of Gastronomic Sciences at the Basque Culinary Center also offers postgraduate programmes which differentiate between kitchen specialists and those from other sectors who aim to specialise in the field of gastronomy, as well as a doctorate programme.
 These include: